tmh-mjolner/dk-core/README.md

 Meetings are every odd week on mondays 15:00 - 16:00, be sharp or not.
 Meetings are kindly hosted by MedCom at hl7@rooms.medcom.dk.
 Either use something like Pexip/Skype or use your browser and point it at https://rooms.medcom.dk/

 Don't submit a PIN code, as it is not needed.

+# Governance
+Artifacts found in this repository should be treated as unstable, under continous evaluation, as propsal and not part of the danish national standards unless stated explicitly.
+Any artifacts that have been found mature enough are submitted to HL7 DK for further ratification.
+The process that follows after such ratification is yet to be decided.